 The developers and teams who have closed the most bugs during this period

-* Gentoo Linux bug wranglers, with 9 closed bugs
+* Gentoo Linux Gnome Desktop Team, with 11 closed bugs

 The developers and teams who have been assigned the most new bugs during